A rebrand and redesign of a website for a maturing music collective based in Brooklyn, NY.

 These points drove some of the design decisions we made for the support us and donate pages.

-For example, we made sure that "BRM by the Numbers" was near the top of the support us page so that donors could clearly see where their money was going.
+For example, I made sure that "BRM by the Numbers" was near the top of the support us page so that donors could clearly see where their money was going.

 In the first few days since the launch of the new website,